datapumpernickel/milRex/README.md

 <!-- badges: end -->

-The goal of milRex is to make it easy to query military expenditure data from the Stockholm International Peace Research Institute.
+The goal of milRex is to make it easy to query military expenditure data from the [Stockholm International Peace Research Institute](https://www.sipri.org/databases/milex).
 They offer the most up-to date, openly available data on military expenditure.

+## 🚧 Under construction 🚧

+- ⚠️ Please verify a few data points of downloaded data with the SIPRI website to make sure that everything works, as this is currently under construction.
+- ⚠️ Please cite SIPRI when using the data and read the Sources and Methods section on their website concerning limitations linked below ⬇️.

 ## Installation